Happyr/LinkedIn-API-client/Upgrade.md

 ## Updated RequestInterface

-The `RequestInterface` was updated with a new signature.
+The `RequestInterface::send` was updated with a new signature.
+We did also introduce `RequestInterface::getHeadersFromLastResponse`.